If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 Be careful with blankets and stuffed animals

-Be very careful not to place blankets of stuffed animals into the crib in a way so that the baby might pull them over his face.
+Be very careful not to place blankets of stuffed animals into the crib in a way that the baby might pull them over his face.

-Consider buying a sleeping bag, something that I’ve used and really like to eliminate the risk that the baby covers its face with a blanket if it is too cold to sleep without some kind of bedding.
+Consider buying a sleeping bag, something that I’ve used and really liked to eliminate the risk that the baby covers its face with a blanket if it is too cold to sleep without some kind of bedding.

 Cool sleep temperature